 How to stop Comcast Xfinity from throttling your speed

-If you’re noticing that your internet connection is prone to slowing down drastically, it’s possible that the ISP is throttling your bandwidth for whatever reason.
+If you’re noticing that your internet connection is prone to slowing down drastically, the ISP may be throttling your bandwidth for whatever reason.
 Naturally, the best course of action would be to switch ISPs, but that’s not always an option.
 And besides, it’s plausible that another ISP will do the same, just like Comcast Xfinity.

 That is why you need a high-quality and reliable Xfinity VPN.
 It should be equipped with military-grade AES-256 encryption to make your browsing data impenetrable.
 Furthermore, it needs to be based in a privacy-respecting country, ideally away from the Five Eyes alliance.

 Naturally, it also requires an extensive network of servers to provide good connection speeds to outperform your ISP.
 Then you can be confident that your speed isn’t throttled and your data is not sold off to the highest bidder.